jek-bao-choo/splunk-otel-example/apm-java/kafka-maven-auto-instr/README.md

 # Zookeeper and Kafka #
-- Start Zookeeper
-- Start Kafka on port 9092
+- Start Kafka on port 9092 and start Zookeeper
     - Using Docker, run the docker-compose.yml in this folder https://towardsdatascience.com/how-to-install-apache-kafka-using-docker-the-easy-way-4ceb00817d8b with `docker-compose -f docker-compose.yml up`
         - After compose successfully, exec into kafka container `docker exec -it kafka /bin/sh` to test that it works
         - See the Kafka version running with `ls /opt` because the kafka is in that folder of the Kafka container.